-• On Liberty, chapter 3 (pp. 131-146 in Utilitarianism and On Liberty).
+John Stuart Mill, On Liberty, chapter 3 (pp. 131-146 in Utilitarianism and On Liberty).

 The book does not number the paragraphs in On Liberty, so you will need to number them yourself in the page margins.
-Chapter 3 is 19 paragraphs total in length.
+Chapter 3 has 19 paragraphs.